Fast-track construction: History of the process

-Typically, government organizations preferred a "lump sum" bid for all phases of the work (all off design-build) and were also were required to award construction work to the lowest qualified bidder.
+Typically, government organizations preferred a "lump sum" bid for all phases of the work (all off design-build) and were also required to award construction work to the lowest qualified bidder.
 The political assumption was that the low lump sum bid demonstrated a prudent use of public money, and open competitive bidding demonstrated a fair selection of contractors.
-Since competitive lump-sum bidding required complete construction drawings and specifications, Fast-Track as used in Industry was unavailable to public owners.
+Since competitive lump-sum bidding required complete construction drawings and specifications, Fast-track as used in industry was unavailable to public owners.

 However, most public procurement regulations allowed procurement of architectural, engineering and other services based on the qualifications of the service provider.
 (See the Brooks Act for the approach used by the federal government.)

 In the 1960s, during the Vietnam War, students enrolled in higher education were deferred from the draft.
-Consequently, colleges and universities exploded.
-The crowding problems were acute because the delivery of design and construction for academic buildings usually took 4 to 6 years.
+Consequently, the populations of colleges and universities grew rapidly.
+Crowding problems were acute because the delivery of design and construction for academic buildings usually took 4 to 6 years.
 Meanwhile, the high rate of inflation was eroding construction budgets.
 A 4-5 year project schedule might see the buying power of appropriated funds for building projects reduced significantly.

 In 1968, The New York State University Construction Fund (SUCF) retained Caudill Rowlett Scott (CRS) to study ways to shorten schedules.
 The completed study hypothesized that the SUCF could save 25–45 percent of the time with phased construction.
 They could stay within their procurement regulations by selecting a company (a CM) for construction management services—who would provide no construction labor or materials—on the basis of qualifications.

 The CM would do no actual construction work.
 The CM would have a professional responsibility to represent the owner's best interest as an agent, similar to that of an architect.